server.proxy

 | Record<string, string>

-In addition to the http-proxy-middleware option, Rsbuild also support the bypass and context configuration.
+In addition to the http-proxy-middleware option, Rsbuild also support the bypass and context options.

 bypass

-Bypass the proxy based on the return value of a function.
+Sometimes you don't want to proxy everything.
+It is possible to bypass the proxy based on the return value of a bypass function.

 • Return null or undefined to continue processing the request with proxy.